 Before you choose urinary incontinence surgery:

 - Get an accurate diagnosis.
 Different types of incontinence require different surgical approaches.
-Your doctor may refer you to an incontinence specialist, urologist or urogynecologist for further diagnostic testing.
+Your doctor might refer you to an incontinence specialist, urologist or urogynecologist for further diagnostic testing.

 - Think about your plans for having children.
-Your doctor may recommend waiting for surgery until you're finished with childbearing.
-The strain of pregnancy and delivery on your bladder, urethra and supportive tissues may undo the benefits of a surgical fix.
+Your doctor might recommend waiting for surgery until you're finished with childbearing.
+The strain of pregnancy and delivery on your bladder, urethra and supportive tissues might undo the benefits of a surgical fix.

 - Understand that surgery only corrects the problem it's designed to treat.
-In some cases, surgery may not cure urinary incontinence.
-For instance, if you have mixed incontinence — a combination of stress incontinence and overactive bladder — surgery may improve your stress incontinence but not your overactive bladder.
-You may still need medication and physical therapy after surgery to treat overactive bladder.
+Surgery doesn't cure all urinary incontinence.
+For instance, if you have mixed incontinence — a combination of stress incontinence and overactive bladder — surgery might improve your stress incontinence but not your overactive bladder.
+You might still need medication and physical therapy after surgery to treat overactive bladder.

-Like any surgical procedure, urinary incontinence surgery comes with risks.
-Although uncommon, potential complications may include:
+Like any surgery, urinary incontinence surgery comes with risks.
+Although uncommon, potential complications include:

 - Temporary difficulty urinating and incomplete bladder emptying (urinary retention)